andersonlucasg3/Swift.Json/README.md

 ##### Examples
 For using the JsonParser and JsonWriter classes you just need to declare your swift classes where all the properties are `@objc dynamic` and the class **MUST** extend from `NSObject`.
 Other thing is that `Obj-c` representable objects may be optional, but non `Obj-c` representable objects **MUST** be defined non optional.
-But the `@objc dynamic` diretive will obligate you to define it right.
+The `@objc dynamic` diretive will obligate you to define it right in swift <3.x, but in swift 4.x only `@objc` is required.

 ###### Writing example:
 Example of the implementation for converting objects to string.